 This was one of the most momentous statements Jesus ever made and if ever there was a remark of his that made an indelible impression on the minds of the Jews, it was this one.
 When Jesus was brought to trial years later, the two witnesses brought to testify against him both mentioned this remarkable claim.
-One said, “This fellow said, ‘I am able to destroy the temple of God, and to build it in three days”‘ (Matthew 26.
+One said, “This fellow said, ‘I am able to destroy the temple of God and to build it in three days”‘ (Matthew 26.
 61).
 Another said, “We heard him say, ‘I will destroy this temple that is made with hands, and in three days I will build another not made with hands”‘ (Mark 14.58).
 Both of these men twisted his statement primarily through a total misunderstanding and inability to perceive the meaning of it.
-But that it was a claim of great import they realised!
+But that it was a claim of great import they realized!

 Indeed even when Jesus was nailed to the cross some of the Jewish priests mocked him, saying, “You who would destroy the temple and build it in three days, save yourself!”
 (Matthew 27.40).
-Even some time after Jesus had ascended to heaven the Jews were still talking about his challenge and imagined that it was Christian belief that Jesus would yet come to destroy their holy place (Acts 6.14).
+Even sometime after Jesus had ascended to heaven the Jews were still talking about his challenge and imagined that it was Christian belief that Jesus would yet come to destroy their holy place (Acts 6.14).

 The tremendous attention paid by the Jews to this statement, “Destroy this temple and in three days I will raise it up” shows how important it was.
 Even as these Jews mocked him, however, they were unaware that they themselves were doing just that they were destroying it by putting Jesus on the cross; and on the third day thereafter they would know that he had risen again.
-When Jesus said “Destroy this temple” he was not referring to the great building in the city but to his own body.
+When Jesus said, “Destroy this temple” he was not referring to the great building in the city but to his own body.
 In his Gospel John comments on the reply of the Jews about the number of years it took to build the Temple, “But he spoke of the temple of his body” (John 2.21).

 Jesus said that it was he, the Son of man, who was to be in the heart of the earth for three days and when he addressed the Jews he spoke obviously not of the Temple in Jerusalem which he had just purified but of himself.
 But why did he refer to himself as the temple?
 It requires only a little perspective on his ministry and identity to obtain the answer.
 The Jews wanted him to prove that he was the Messiah and to do this they expected him to show by signs that he was greater than all the other prophets.
-In his answer Jesus set out to show them that he was no ordinary prophet.
-The Temple in Jerusalem contained only the presence of a manifestation of the glory of God, but of Jesus we are told:
+In his answer, Jesus set out to show them that he was no ordinary prophet.
+The Temple in Jerusalem contained only the presence of a manifestation of the glory of God, but of Jesus, we are told:

-In him all the fulness of God was pleased to dwell.
+In him, all the fulness of God was pleased to dwell.
 He is the image of the invisible God.
 For in him the whole fulness of deity dwells bodily.
 Colossians 1.19,15; 2.9